Holic75/Baldurs-gate-dnd-3.5/README.md

 ### FIGHTER/DRUID
 CLASS FEATURES:
 – May wear helmets.
-– May wear light and medium armor and use any weapon.
+– May wear light and medium armor and use any weapon and shield (excluding large shield).
 – Can cast two spell per day less than trueclass druid.
 – Bonus Feats: Fighter/Druid gets Style Focus in Archery for free at level 1, Style Specialization at level 4, Greater Style Focus at level 8, Greater Style Specialization at level 12, Style Mastery at level 16, Improved Style Mastery at level 21 and Epic Style Mastery at level 24.
 – May spontaneously convert memorized spells to summoning ones.